leenajaaskelainen/leenajaaskelainen.github.io/index.md

 With kind support from Finnish Film Foundation, AVEK, Aalto Digital Creatives and Finnish Heritage Agency

-## Making Art In My Dreams - A Sneak Peak
+## Making Art In My Dreams - A Sneak Peek

 In virtual reality, almost like in someone else’s dream!